0xTamil/awesome-low-level/README.md

 2. **[CS50: Introduction to Computer Science](https://pll.harvard.edu/course/cs50-introduction-computer-science)**: After getting comfortable with the basics, we recommend CS50 to build a stronger foundation in programming and computer science.
 It covers topics such as **C, algorithms, data structures, memory, and resource management**.

-3. **Choose a CS curriculum or learning path:** After CS50, you can choose any of the resources below depending on how much computer science you want to learn.
-We usually recommend **[Open Source Society University (OSSU)](https://github.com/ossu/computer-science)** if you want a more complete and structured path.
+3. **[Open Source Society University(OSSU](https://github.com/ossu/computer-science)**After CS50, you can choose any of the resources below depending on how much computer science you want to learn.
+We usually recommend OSSU, if you want a more complete and structured path.
 OSSU provides a broad, self-taught computer science curriculum covering areas such as programming, mathematics, systems, theory, and more.

+Below are some additional resources that are also worth checking out.

    - **[Beej's Guide to Learning Computer Science](https://beej.us/guide/bglcs/)**: A practical guide to fundamental computer science concepts.
    - **[CSdiy](https://csdiy.wiki/en/)**: A self-learning guide to computer science.